Shifting Burden of Fear in Portugal

 What was going on?

-I had held on to my safety habits from the States, where random violence is a fact of life.
-After all these years, I, finally, recognized the stress of living in a powder keg, where violence can break out at any time.
+I had held on to my survival techniques from the States, where random violence is a fact of life.
+After all these years, I, finally, recognized the stress of living in a powder keg.

 Two mass shootings there within days of each other prove my point.
 Like most others, I was still reeling from the eight dead in spas in Atlanta, Georgia, on March 16, when, on March 22, 10 were killed in Boulder, Colorado, in a supermarket.

-This spree of shootings followed the killing of Sarah Everard, 33, who disappeared in South London.
+This spree of shootings followed the killing of Sarah Everard, 33, who had disappeared in South London.
 A Metropolitan Police officer was arrested on March 9 in connection with her death.
 A vigil was held for Everard on March 13, which led to an aggressive police response and four arrests.
-Women’s explosions of anger about their compromised safety resounded across the pond.
+Across the pond, women’s explosions of anger about their compromised safety resounded justifiably.

 I live in a Portuguese village of 250 people.
 Everyone knows everyone.
-I can shift the burden of fear from my shoulders in exchange for the lightness of tranquility.
+I can shift the oppressive burden of fear from my shoulders in exchange for the lightness of tranquility.